Information current as of Monday 19th October 2020

-Q) If I just need a script can I use this type of face-to-face consultation be used for this?
+Q) If I just need a script do I need an appointment?

 Q) What happens after the face-to-face consult?

 A) Please proceed down to reception as normal.
 Payment will be processed by card only please for infection control purposes.
 (Cash accepted in certain situations only).
-We will process your relevant medicare rebate and give you all relevant paperwork.
+We will process your relevant Medicare rebate/paperwork.
 We will then discuss with you about next appointments etc. You are welcome to sanitise your hands again before leaving the clinic.